ariknel/fuckSonos/README.md

 **Why the BM83 and not the CSR8645?**
 The CSR8645 is cheap and everywhere, but its firmware is essentially closed.
 There's no reliable way to command it over UART from a host MCU — it functions as a standalone audio endpoint, not a controllable peripheral.
 The BM83 has a proper UART host command set (full datasheet + SDK from Microchip) and was designed for exactly this kind of embedded integration.

-**Does it work with all Sonos speakers?**
+**Does it work with speakers other than Sonos?**
-Yes — all Sonos speakers support UPnP/SOAP.
-This includes Era, Five, Arc, Play:1, Play:3, Play:5, Beam, Move, Roam, and all older units.
+Yes — see the [Speaker compatibility](#speaker-compatibility) section above.
+Any UPnP/DLNA renderer works for single-room playback.
+Sonos is the only platform with fully supported multi-room sync; other ecosystems (HEOS, MusicCast, Bluesound, WiiM) work in single-room mode.

 **What audio quality?**
 A2DP SBC at 44.1 kHz stereo.
 The BM83 also supports AAC if your phone negotiates it.
 Fine for music.